Aura Banda’s Galápagos Islands: Protecting the Natural World Is a Family Tradition

 “It was difficult,” she recalls, “because my cousins were growing up and having fun in the Galápagos while we were in Catholic schools in the city.
 Even though we would vacation there, we were city children.”
 But the urban influence can reach only so far when pitted against the siren song of the Galápagos, so when Banda’s youngest brother finished school, their mother returned home.

-Banda, unable to resist the same magnetic pull to which her relatives had succumbed, also now calls the Galápagos home.
-For her, the islands are, first and foremost, a familial place.
+Banda, unable to resist the same pull to which her relatives had succumbed, also now calls the Galápagos home.
+For her, the islands are a familial place.
 “It was where my roots were,” she explains.
 That association was amplified by the juxtaposition of growing up in Quito.

 Protecting what she loves

-The presence of more people has created a greater need for proactive stewardship, which is where Banda puts her passion for photography and the natural world to good use.
-In her prior roles as a naturalist guide and expedition leader with Silversea, and recently as an iGalápagos research assistant for the Center for EcosystemSentinels, she’s able to focus on the identification of Galápagos Penguins, the world’s only penguin species north of the equator (albeit just barely).
+The presence of more people has created a greater need for proactive stewardship, and that’s where Banda puts her passion for photography and the natural world to good use.
+In her previous roles as a naturalist guide and expedition leader with Silversea, and recently as an iGalápagos research assistant for the Center for EcosystemSentinels, she’s able to focus on the identification of Galápagos Penguins, the world’s only penguin species north of the equator, albeit just barely.

 Her involvement began when the world’s foremost Galápagos Penguin specialist needed help gathering photos of the species.
 Banda goes twice a month to the birds’ main nesting sites.

-“I thought: ‘What if I kept track for a whole year?” she recalls.
+“I thought, ‘What if I kept track for a whole year?” she says.
 “The logistics are expensive for them, but for me, it was while I was working.
 I was able to put the things I love together.”
 And now, she has been gathering photos for years with the help of Silversea guests.

 Banda continues to fundraise for nature projects, including the eradication of rats, which remains the most significant threat to the unique species of the Galápagos.